froyolo/Twitter/README.md

    - [x] Implement the paging view for the user description.
    - [x] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [ ] Pulling down the profile page should blur and resize the header image.
-- [ ] Account switching
+- [x] Account switching
    - [x] Long press on tab bar to bring up Account view with animation
-   - [ ] Tap account to switch to
+   - [x] Tap account to switch to
    - [x] Include a plus button to Add an Account
-   - [ ] Swipe to delete an account
+   - [x] Swipe to delete an account

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Shorten numbers for display (ex.
+1,800,000 followers gets displayed as 1.8M)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-  1.
+  1. Ways to better layout components of a view
-  2.
+  2. Optimal ways to deal with sessions

 ## Video Walkthrough